FolkvangrForgent/f2e-grid-enhancements/README.md

         - `line` additionally renders as a line
     - Emulate `gridTemplates` behavior
 - Token
-    - Custom `distanceTo` function for correct range calculation between tokens
+    - Custom `distanceTo` function for correct range calculation between tokens with support for Wall Height
 - Aura
     - Support aura via extending system implementaion
         - Trapezoid or Rectangle token shapes larger than 2x2 are not currently supported visually but should otherwise work

+### Square Improvements

+- Token
+    - Custom `distanceTo` function for correct range calculation between tokens with support for Wall Height

 ### Gridless Improvements